-- A quote prominently displayed across the front of a t-shirt, such as “The Pen is Mightier than the Sword.”
-Most purchasers would perceive the quote as a decoration, and would not think that it identifies the manufacturer of the t-shirts (the source of the t-shirts could be Hanes® or Champion®, for example, as shown by the neck-tag).
+- A quote prominently displayed across the front of a T-shirt, such as “The Pen is Mightier than the Sword.”
+Most purchasers would perceive the quote as a decoration and would not think that it identifies the manufacturer of the T-shirts (the source of the T-shirts could be Hanes® or Champion®, for example, as shown by the neck label).

 - Stitching designs on the back pocket of a pair of jeans.
 Purchasers are accustomed to seeing embellishments on jean pockets and would not think this embroidery design identifies the source of the jeans.